How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Knowing the Right Time to Start Training

 Understanding the optimal time to begin training classes is fundamental to your puppy’s success.
 It’s about more than just age—physical readiness, mental maturity, and proper health safeguards play integral roles.
-Starting training at the appropriate time ensures that your puppy can fully engage with the lessons, benefiting from each class.
+Starting training at the right time ensures that your puppy can fully engage with the lessons, benefiting from each class.
 Let’s delve deeper:

 Assessing Your Puppy’s Readiness